ITT-24/assignment-03-activity-recognition-JonasBachmeier-UNI/README.md

 # Trainer

 I tried using the frequency to predict the correct exercise but i wasn't able to get it running correctly.
 The frequency was always 0.0Hz.
 My (bad) solution was to simply use the raw data for prediction.

+# Data used

+Due to problems with resampling i used the Data of Johannes for training my model.